bucketfulofsunshine/Edwina-Dialogue-Tweaks/README.md

 ## CREDITS

-* *Kantz* for saving my files & sending them my way so I could reuploaded them.
+* A big thank you to *Kantz* for saving my files & sending them back my way so I could reuploaded them.